Ignite National Technology Fund

 Ignite National Technology Fund or simply Ignite (formerly National ICT R&D Fund) is a non-profit company owned by the Government of Pakistan and administered by the Ministry of Information Technology and Telecommunication.
-It provides grants to startups and innovate projects, operates incubators and digital skills training programs through private sector partners, commissions studies that inform public sector policy and undertakes outreach to evangelize innovation and to spread awareness about its programs amongst industry, academia, media and policy makers.
-Ignite was established in 2007 and is funded by mobile telecom operators, landline telecom operators and internet service providers, ISP, in Pakistan by Government mandate.
+It provides grants to startups and innovate projects, operates incubators and digital skills training programs through private sector partners, commissions studies that inform public sector policy and undertakes outreach to evangelize innovation and spread awareness about its programs amongst industry, academia, media and policy makers.
+Ignite was established in 2007 and is funded by mobile telecom operators, landline telecom operators and internet service providers (ISPs), in Pakistan by Government mandate.

 Ignite is headed by a CEO, who is usually from the private sector.
-The CEO reports to a Board of Directors, comprising public and private personnel including representatives of telecom operators and ISP that fund Ignite.
+The CEO reports to a board of directors, comprising public and private personnel including representatives of telecom operators and ISP that fund Ignite.

-Ignite has established National Incubation Centers (NICs) at Islamabad, Lahore, Peshawer, Karachi and Quetta.
+Ignite has established National Incubation Centers (NICs) at Islamabad, Lahore, Peshawer, Karachi, Quetta, Hyderabad and Faisalabad.